 6. Taking a road trip?
 Prepare your vehicle beforehand to optimize your fuel efficiency and reduce gas costs during your trip.
 Make sure your tires are properly inflated and your engine is tuned up, and get rid of all that heavy, extraneous junk you’ve been hauling around in your trunk or back seat.

 During Your Trip

 8. According to the Sierra Club, every year billions of plastic water bottles end up in landfills, where they will take up to 1,000 years to decompose.
-As a traveler, you can help reduce this mountain of waste — and save money — by bringing your own reusable bottle and filling it multiple times.
+As a traveler, you can help reduce this mountain of waste and save money, by bringing your own reusable bottle and filling it multiple times.
 If the tap water in your destination isn’t safe to drink, visit the local supermarket and purchase a gallon-size or larger container of purified water to keep in your hotel room; as with toiletries, buying water in bulk is cheaper per ounce and uses less packaging.
-Another alternative is to purify the local tap water with a SteriPEN or water purification tablets.
-You may pay a higher price up front for these products, but after a few trips you’ll see how much you save over purchasing dozens of bottles of water.

 This tip applies not when you’re traveling but when you’re between trips.
 Taking steps to make your own home more environmentally friendly, such as installing energy-saving compact fluorescent light bulbs and low-flow showerheads. can help you reduce your monthly bills and your carbon footprint at the same time.
 Best of all, you can put the money you save toward your next green vacation.

 Editor’s note: This story was originally published in 2017.
 It has been updated to reflect the most current information.

 Women’s Sustainable Jumpsuit Outfit